Video Editing, Part II

 By cutting back and forth between two or more mini-stories within the overall story, production pace can be varied and overall interest heightened.
 And, if the characters or situation in one story don't hold your attention, possibly the characters or situations in one of the other story lines will.

-Today's dramas typically have eight or ten major characters, and although intertwined with the main drama, each has a continuing story.
+Today's dramas typically have eight or ten major characters, and although intertwined with the main drama, each has its own story.
 The award-winning Battlestar Galactica series had 13 principal characters.

 By downloading a variety of free, broadcast quality video clips available here you can assemble your own newscast or documentary as part of a classroom exercise.